VIGS25/Natural-Language-Understanding-2019/project2/README.md

 ```

 The above instructions are for running experiments on the original training set.
-Since we use validation data based exepriments only for comparison, all experiments are pooled into a single script.
+Since we use validation data based experiments only for comparison, all these experiments are pooled into a single script.
 To run experiments using validation set, use the command:

 ```